DigitalPublishingToolkit/TOD18-Geoblocking/md/07TrimbleGeoblockingandEvasion.md

-reasonable measure that the law today should expect to be employed by content providers to avoid infringing the copyrights of others. *Spanski Enterprises* claims that *Telewizja Polska* infringed copyright under U.S. law; *Telewizja Polska* contends that its “obligation to geo-block is a contractual covenant to protect the rights actually licensed to
+reasonable measure that the law today should expect to be employed by content providers to avoid infringing the copyrights of others. *Spanski Enterprises* claims that *Telewizja Polska* infringed copyright under U.S. law; *Telewizja Polska* contends that its 'obligation to geo-block is a contractual covenant to protect the rights actually licensed to
-\[*Spanski Enterprises*\] – it is not part of the licensed rights themselves.”[^04TrimbleGeoblockingandEvasion_11]
+\[*Spanski Enterprises*\] – it is not part of the licensed rights themselves.'[^04TrimbleGeoblockingandEvasion_11]

 *Telewizja Polska* argues that an obligation to geoblock is a contractual covenant.
 If *Spanski Enterprises* can prove its